Christophe Mboso

-Christophe Mboso N'Kodia Pwanga is a Congolese politician who is the current President of the National Assembly.
+Christophe Mboso N'Kodia Pwanga (born 7 August 1942) is a Congolese politician who was the President of the National Assembly from February 2021 to May 2024 and is currently the second vice-president.
+He leads the political grouping Action of Allies of the Convention for the Republic and Democracy (Alliance des alliés de la convention pour la République et la démocratie, AACRD).

 Career

 Born in 1942, he graduated in 1972 with a bachelor's degree in political and administrative sciences from the University of Lubumbashi.
 In February 2021, he was elected as the President of the National Assembly following an election in which he received 389 votes out of 460.
-He succeeds Jeannine Mabunda who was dismissed on 10 December 2020.
+He succeeded Jeannine Mabunda who was dismissed on 10 December 2020.